drywet/deleted-files-recovery/README.md

 # Usage

+0) Make sure you don't write to the disk with lost files.
 1) Make a plain unencoded disk image file of a disk.
 Under Windows, you can use [HxD editor](https://mh-nexus.de/en/downloads.php?product=HxD20) and its "Tools -> Open disk..." and "File -> Save as..." features.